nenadmarinkovic/cli-weather/README.md

 go build .
 ```

-Then, move executable to /usr/local/bin
+Then, move executable to /usr/local/bin if you use MacOS.

-Open Terminal, and run cli-weather + name of the place (Vienna, AT is default with no arguments given)
+Open Terminal, and run `cli-weather` + name of the place (Vienna, AT is default).